GennadNY/privateEndpoint/privateendpoint.md

 Address:  10.1.3.4
 ```

 4. Test the private link connection for the PostgreSQL server using any available client.
-In the example below I have used Azure Data studio to do the operation
+In the example below I have used [Azure Data studio](https://learn.microsoft.com/sql/azure-data-studio/download-azure-data-studio?view=sql-server-ver16&tabs=redhat-install%2Credhat-uninstall) to do the operation.

 5. In New connection, enter or select this information:

 | **Setting** | **Value**|